E5presso/spakky-fastapi/README.md

 ---

-Spakky Core is a framework-agnostic Meta framework with Python 3.10+
+Spakky FastAPI is a implementation of *PostBeanProcessor* to use class-based FastAPI controller in Spakky Framework.